Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 ## Resources

-- [GitHub Actions Documentation](https://docs.github.com/en/actions)
+- [GitHub Actions Secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions)

-- [PostHog CI Guide](https://docs.posthog.com/ci)
+- [PostHog Annotations API](https://posthog.com/docs/api/annotations)

 ## Next Steps